Skip to main content

 CMS-0057-F Compliance Guide

-Cloud Health Office delivers end-to-end CMS-0057-F compliance — FHIR R4 APIs, X12 EDI transformation, SNOMED–CPT–ICD terminology translation, and multi-source provider verification.
-Production-ready ahead of the January 2027 deadline.
-1,740 tests passing.
-Zero external dependencies.
+Cloud Health Office delivers a CMS-0057-F readiness surface — FHIR R4 APIs, X12 EDI mapping, SNOMED–CPT–ICD terminology translation, and multi-source provider verification — designed to be validated alongside existing payer core admin systems.

-CMS-0057-F compliance diagram showing Patient Access API, Provider Access API, Prior Authorization, Payer-to-Payer API, and Provider Directory API — all complete
+CMS-0057-F readiness diagram showing Patient Access API, Provider Access API, Prior Authorization, Payer-to-Payer API, and Provider Directory API implementation surfaces

 What is CMS-0057-F?